aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/performance-optimization/recognize-single-line/_index.md

 If an image contains a single line of text, it can be recognized in the fastest possible mode, without [automated corrections](/ocr/cpp/image-preprocessing/), [areas detection](/ocr/cpp/areas-detection/), and other resource-consuming steps.

-To extract text from such images, use the following methods:
+To extract text from such images, use the following functions:

-Method | Description
+Function | Description
 ------ | -----------
 [`line()`](https://reference.aspose.com/ocr/cpp/groupAspose#ga00aec23aeebdb45943cfc6db33539540) | Read a single-line image.
 [`line_from_raw_bytes()`](https://reference.aspose.com/ocr/cpp/groupAspose#ga0776785aa5217a161e154bf499b3b824) | Read a single-line image provided as an array of pixels.